mist64/cbmbus_doc/7 JiffyDOS.md

 The controller puts the final pair of data bits onto the two wires (CLK: #2, DATA = #0).

-The wires have to be valid for 7 µs starting after 13 µs.
+The wires have to be valid no later than after 13 µs and the state has to remain held.

 #### 7: Controller signals no EOI, and is now busy again
 ![](docs/cbmbus/jiffydos-20.png =601x131)